-- j.
-Schedule 9 Future Transportation Network - k.
-Schedule 10 Major Transit Network - I. Schedule 11 Wellhead Protection Areas - m.
-Schedule 12 TransCanada Pipe facilities - n.
-Schedule 13 Land Use Designations - o.
-Schedule 13A-T Land Use Designation Detailed Schedules - p.
-Schedule 14A-C Areas Subject to Volume 2 Policies - 10.2.1.6.
+- h.
+Schedule 6 Aquifer vulnerability - i.
+Schedule 7 Landform Conservation - j.
+Schedule 8 Special Policy Areas - k.
+Schedule 9 Future Transportation Network - I. Schedule 10 Major Transit Network - m.
+Schedule 11 Wellhead Protection Areas - n.
+Schedule 12 TransCanada Pipe facilities - o.
+Schedule 13 Land Use Designations - p.
+Schedule 14A Areas Subject to Secondary Plans - q.
+Schedule 14B Areas Subject to Area Specific Plans - r.
+Schedule 14C Areas Subject to Site Specific Plans - 10.2.1.6.
 Boundaries of land use designations on Schedule 13 are approximate except where delineated by a Secondary Plan or area-specific policy, or where they coincide with fixed distinguishable features such as streets, utility corridors, railroads, or major natural features.
 For the purposes of delineating between Prestige Employment and General Employment land uses and between Commercial Mixed-Use and Prestige Employment or General Employment land uses, the use abutting an arterial street or Provincial highway shall be interpreted to extend one lot depth in from the arterial street or Provincial highway.
 In all other instances, the boundaries of land use designations will be determined by a review of existing zoning by-laws; prevailing lot depths; orientation of lot frontages; lot patterns; and land use patterns.
 Where the intent of this Plan is maintained, minor adjustments to the boundaries will not require amendment to this Plan.
 It is intended that the extent of the various land use designations be established through the Block Plan process.
 The detailed boundaries would be reflected in the approved subdivision plans and Zoning By-Law. - 10.2.1.7.
 That where policies of this Plan contain numerical standards, minor variations from those standards may be permitted without amendment to this Plan, with the exception of any variations to floor space index, height or environmental standards set out in Chapter 3, provided that such variations respond to unique conditions or context of a site, and are supported through a Planning Justification Report and/or Urban Design Brief to the satisfaction of the City. - 10.2.1.8.
 Lands subject to policies found in Volume 2 of this Plan are identified on Schedule 14.
 For the purposes of this Plan, references to Schedule 14 include Schedules 14-A through 14-C, inclusive.
 Volume 2 policies are derived from area-specific land-use planning studies or from the processing of specific development applications and, as such, provide more specific direction than found in Volume 1 policies.
 Where the policies of Volume 1 of this Plan conflict with policies in Volume 2 of this Plan, the Volume 2 policies shall prevail.